 Each platform has technological constructions, which must be continually merged to demonstrate new capabilities.

 CI is much more difficult in complex systems comprising software, hardware, components, and services offered by providers.

-However, the truth remains that the only realistic approach to completely validate a system is to routinely integrate and test components.
+However, the truth remains that the only realistic approach to validate a system completely is to integrate and test components routinely.